Massive Wisconsin solar proposal splits farmers, clean energy advocates

 News At Other State Sites:

+- Portage Co. shuts down services; Stevens Point, Plover issue snow emergencies7 hours ago

+- Top Ranked Badger women’s hockey sweeps St. Cloud State1 day ago

-- Badger men’s hockey rebounds to earn split with Gophers14 hours ago
+- Badger men’s hockey rebounds to earn split with Gophers1 day ago

 - Tony Evers – Gov. Tony Evers reverses position on pulling Wisconsin from Obamacare l...2 days ago

-- Proposed Change could make it Easier for Fueling Station to Enter Anjero’s Lot in Mausto...2 days ago
+- Proposed Change could make it Easier for Fueling Station to Enter Anjero’s Lot in Mausto...3 days ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.